MCueva09/hello-world/README.md

 Hello,

-I want to learn more about how to code.
+I want to learn how to code.